weiye-chen/weiye-chen.github.io/recursion/index.md

 * If there are two disks, you can move disk 2 on disk 1 to C first; Move disc 1 to B; And then move disc 2 to B. This shows that two discs can be moved from A to B with the help of C.
 * If there are three discs, the moving process is shown in Figure 2.
 According to the conclusion of the two disks, the two disks on disk 1 can be moved from A to B with the help of C; Move disk 1 from A to C, and A becomes empty ; With the help of the A-pillar, move the two discs from B to C.

-&emsp;So,the above idea can be extended to the case of n disks.
+&emsp;So, the above idea can be extended to the case of n disks.

 1. Move n-1 disks on the starting column to the auxiliary column;
 2. Move one disk left on the starting column to the target column;